ChoforJr/Basic-Informational-Site/README.md

 # Basic-Informational-Site

-This site will  be used to feed the front-end different files based on the the links, It is meant to display my initiation to NodeJS
+This is a basic Information site that uses NodeJS to return html files to the frontend when requested